 It may not be top of mind, but you’ll want to choose a law firm name with an available website domain.
 For obvious reasons, having a URL that is representative of your law firm will help your SEO efforts and guide prospective clients to you.
 Additionally, it will save you the possibility of running into a pricey trademark infringement suit.

 Verify for Trademarks

-A quality trademark search should consist of federal, state and common law (or unregistered).
-There are many online websites that claim to provide a full trademark search but can fall short on full requirements.
+A quality trademark search should consist of federal, state, and common law (or unregistered).
+There are many online websites that claim to provide a full trademark search but can fall short of the full requirements.
 Look for professional software like Corsearch or CompuMark that provide full trademark verification and screening.

 Consider a Consultant

 If you don’t have marketing staff, you may want to consider outsourcing a professional.
-A marketing consultant (especially one who specializes in legal marketing) can help you identify your brand voice, key audiences, and ultimately guide you to choosing a marketable name.
-The consultant can also confirm that your name is available and handle trademarking, if needed.
+A marketing consultant (especially one who specializes in law firm marketing) can help you identify your brand voice, and key audiences, and ultimately guide you to choosing a marketable name.
+The consultant can also confirm that your name is available and handle trademarking if needed.

 Once you have a law firm name you’re proud of, you’ll want to put it everywhere — client intake forms, invoices, your website, and more!
 This is just the first step in building your law firm’s reputation and standing out in the competitive legal industry.

 This blog was published in March 2021.
 Recent update: July 2023.

 Download as PDF

 Want a copy of this article?
 Download it for free!Download This Post